bibleexchange/romans__textbook/textbook/en/romans-en.md

 The Jew that boasts in the law believes he is a guide for the blind, but is blind himself.
 That is, he believes he knows the way, and no one else does.
 He stands in this place of great self-confidence because he KNOWS the law, but THERE IS NO RIGHTEOUSNESS IN KNOWING THE LAW.
 Paul speaks directly to emphasize his point, &quot;Thou that preachest a man should not steal, dost thou steal?&quot; Paul is clearly presenting that just as the Gentile is guilty because he DOES NOT the law and not that because he has not the law as the Jews do, so also are the Jews not pardoned from their guilt because they have and know the law, but they as well are judged for not DOING the law.
 Their self-confidence is fool hearty for they are the blind leading the blind.

-#### The Jews believed they were superior to the Gentiles.
-Vs. 19—25
+#### The Jews believed they were superior to the Gentiles. v.
+19—25

 ##### The Gentiles were considered blind and ignorant.

 Thus the questions concerning the guiding of the blind and instructing the babes.
 Paul is confronting the Jewish mindset of the time.
 Paul was disarming the objections of the Jew to show his condemnation and need of true justification which is through faith.

 ##### Paul questions the faithfulness of the Jews to the Law.

 He was driving his message to the conscience of the Jew.
 You who tell others not to sin: do you sin?
 You boast in the law yet dishonor God by breaking the law.

-#### The True &quot;Jew&quot; is one that is so INWARDLY (heart, spirit) Vs. 26—29.
+#### The True &quot;Jew&quot; is one that is so INWARDLY (heart, spirit) v.
+26—29.

 ##### Circumcision was a sign of the cutting away of the flesh.